Current NYU Cyber Scholars

 .

-Micah Musser is a current 2L.
+Micah Musser is a current 3L.
 Originally from Lancaster, Pennsylvania, he attended college at Georgetown University and spent three and a half years working in AI and cybersecurity policy at the Center for Security and Emerging Technology in Washington, DC.
 In addition to being a Cyber Scholar, Micah is an Articles Editor on the N.Y.U.
-Law Review, a Furman Academic Scholar, a Vanderbilt Scholar, and the Treasurer for the student club Rights Over Tech.
-He was a member of the Technology Law and Policy Clinic in Fall 2024, where he co-wrote an amicus brief in a defamation case against OpenAI, and he will be spending his 2L summer at Cleary, Gottlieb, Steen & Hamilton in New York City.
+Law Review, a Furman Academic Scholar, and a Vanderbilt Scholar.
+He was a member of the Technology Law and Policy Clinic in Fall 2024, where he co-wrote an amicus brief in a defamation case against OpenAI, and he spent his 2L summer at Cleary, Gottlieb, Steen & Hamilton in New York City.
 His primary interests are in civil litigation, private law, and national security law, with an emphasis on how each body of law responds to changes in technology.